rod-laycock/VivariumMonitoring/README.md

 We could also attach a buzzer to sound audible warnings.

 ## Adding a display
-Adding a screen (or e-ink display) to display similar visuals to the web page would mean I don't need to take my phone out to check the temperatures.
+Adding a screen (or e-ink digusplay) to display similar visuals to the web page would mean I don't need to take my phone out to check the temperatures.

 # Process